skaradimitriou/Foodie/README.md

 • Personalised user greeting with their name according to what hour is it on home screen <br/>
 • Personalised recipe results on home screen according to what hour is it

-### Next Sprint Tasks
-a) Allow users to reset their password ✔️ <br>
-b) Allow users to edit their profile data ✔️ <br/>
-c) Add a favorite counter in the profile screen </br>
-d) Research how a search with filters can be implemented for the Search Screen <br>
-e) Create paging for the results screens ✔️

 ### Ideas for further development

-a) Integrate Onboarding Screens ✔️<br/>
-b) Allow users to edit their profile data ✔️<br/>
+a) Research how a search with filters can be implemented for the Search Screen <br>
-c) Allow users to have friends <br/>
+b) Allow users to have friends <br/>

 ### Programming Language